codingbbq/codingbbq.github.io/_posts/2019-03-21-pushing-rank-at-hackerrank.markdown

 [The problem can be found here](https://www.hackerrank.com/challenges/divisible-sum-pairs/problem)

-Again, a sumple solution, but it was quite clear when I solved it on a book.
+Again, a simple solution, but it was quite clear when I solved it on a book.

 ```javascript